sfc-gh-boconnor/government_hackathon/README.md

 SELECT *, 'GAS' as "Energy Type" FROM DATA."Gas Meter by Postcode Area"

 ```
+You have just created a simple view which combines the two datasets together.

-Add a python cell to load the data into a dataframe
+- Add a **python** cell to load the data from the view into a dataframe

 ```python